Innovative Attempts to Propagate EEHV Cell Culture

 The ability to grow and propagate this virus in laboratory conditions is so critical for the progress of future research towards understanding the biology and pathology of this virus, as well as for any hoped for possibility of generating live attenuated vaccines that additional innovative approaches must be carried out as one of the top priority goals of EEHV research.
 This study employs a variety of improved detection methods and alternative approaches beyond the simplistic standard ones.

 Validation of the Effectiveness of Anti-Herpesvirus Inhibitors for EEHV Disease

-This project will carry out sophisticated basic research experiments designed to answer which if any of the drugs are truly capable of stopping EEHV so that informed decisions can be made.
+This project carries out sophisticated basic research experiments designed to answer which if any of the drugs are truly capable of stopping EEHV so that informed decisions can be made.

 Disease Risk Analyses for Tuberculosis Detection and Prevalence in Elephants

-Identification of risk factors and assessment of currently available diagnostic methods in U.S. elephants will provide information that can be used for making recommendations to minimize transmission and prevent infection.
-Improved interpretation of diagnostic tests, identification of risk factors associated with infection, and assessment of the current infection status of the U.S. elephant population will facilitate decision-making by elephant managers, veterinarians, and regulatory officials regarding movement, treatment, and management of elephants to prevent TB infection.
+Identification of risk factors and assessment of currently available diagnostic methods in U.S. elephants provides information that can be used for making recommendations to minimize transmission and prevent infection.
+Improved interpretation of diagnostic tests, identification of risk factors associated with infection, and assessment of the current infection status of the U.S. elephant population facilitates decision-making by elephant managers, veterinarians, and regulatory officials regarding movement, treatment, and management of elephants to prevent TB infection.